 It’s easy to think that people who live alone have more time to care for themselves, but in reality, that’s not necessarily how it works.
 In fact, they have so many things to do that they tend to forget about themselves.

-When living alone, you need to prioritize self-care even more.
-It can be as simple as taking longer showers, having warm baths, cooking your favorite food, or doing nothing for a whole day if you feel like it.
 Find the time to relax daily, even if it’s only for an hour.
-For days when you just want to sit down, have a DIY foot spa session using our Pedi Foot Soak.
-You’ll feel calm all over in a matter of minutes.
+For days when you just want to sit down, have a DIY foot spa session using our Detox Foot Soak.
+You’ll feel calm all over in just a few minutes.